 Part workspace, part public leisure centre, the Dock Shed with its distinctive saw-tooth steel roof is one of the first buildings to complete as part of the Canada Water masterplan.
 Its massing responds to a complex site condition: stepped down to the rear where it meets existing residential buildings, at the front, bright and warehouse-like workspace opens onto wide planted balconies overlooking the revitalised Canada Dock.
 Inside, finishes are simple and services exposed.
-The huge steel beams that provide the necessary spans above a pool and sports hall, part of a Southwark leisure centre, are revealed and celebrated in the building’s reception area.
+The huge steel beams that provide the necessary spans above a pool and sports hall, part of a Southwark Council leisure centre, are revealed and celebrated in the building’s reception area.

 1/7